-2.0 Sto 2.0 Storage Capacity Technical Specification Ref Specification Details 2.1 Minimum of Fourteen days i.e. (14 x 24 hours) of recording capacity The camera system must be capable of recording and storing a minimum of fourteen days of images of HD1 (720/288) size or better.
+2.0 Storage Capacity Technical Specification Ref Specification Details 2.1 Minimum of Fourteen days i.e. (14 x 24 hours) of recording capacity The camera system must be capable of recording and storing a minimum of fourteen days of images of HD1 (720/288) size or better.
 Recordings must be overwritten after 28 days from date of capture, except in exceptional circumstances following a request from Police or Council.
-However, in such cases the data must be deleted following conclusion of the matter.
-2.2 Images must be clear in all lighting conditions System to provide clear images in bright sunshine, shade, dark and total darkness.
+However, in such cases the data must be deleted following 2.2 Images must be clear in all lighting conditions conclusion of the matter.
+System to provide clear images in bright sunshine, shade, dark and total darkness.
 Also, when strong back light is present.

-3.0 Ca .0 Camera Head Technical Specification Ref Specification Details
+3.0 Ca 3.0 Camera Head Technical Specification Ref Specification Details